whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-21-Five-Four-Club-Subscription-August-2015-Review-Coupon.md

 <p>I love it when <a href="https://www.fivefourclub.com/getstarted?referrer=RE731318" target="_blank">Five Four Club</a> sends jackets in my package.
 Especially now since we're about to enter Fall and Winter, this will surely be put to use.</p>

+<p>The jacket's material is a light, thin, jean type of material that's 100% cotton.
+It's not thick and stiff at all, such a versatile jacket that can be worn with shorts or with long pants/jeans.</p>

 <center><a href="https://www.fivefourclub.com/getstarted?referrer=RE731318" target="_blank">
 <img src="/images/FiveFourClubSep2015Jacket2.jpg" border="0" style="border:none;max-width:100%;" alt="Five Four x McNairy Bleecker Navy Jacket" />
 </a></center>